2206-gs-Team-FlayVore-Town/Grace-Shopper/README.md

 # Tavern Minis

-A online store for purchasing character minis, monster minis, paints, dice and various accessories
+An online store for purchasing character minis, monster minis, paints, dice and various accessories

 You can set up your own version of the site by: